-Canadian Tire is moving beyond pilot stage with the implementation of smart in-store contactless product retrieval lockers.
+Some Canadian Tire locations are moving beyond pilot stage with the implementation of smart in-store contactless product retrieval lockers

-The Toronto-based department store conglomerate is partnering with retail technology services and solution provider Direct Source, workspace furnishings manufacturer Safco, and technology company Synq to deploy the companies’ jointly developed, multi-use smart locker system.
+Select locations are partnering with retail technology services and solution provider Direct Source, workspace furnishings manufacturer Safco, and technology company Synq to deploy the companies’ jointly developed, multi-use smart locker system in their stores.

 Shoppers can place an order online or in-store and then retrieve their products or services from a secure locker which can be placed either inside or outside the store.

 Customers can open the lockers via their personal smartphone for a seamless check-out process.
 Consumers can also use the lockers to make contactless returns using their smartphone, with no app required.

 The smart lockers integrate with back-end POS information, inventory management, and distribution systems to help store associates view orders and track and load approved purchases into a locker.
 Dealers started testing the smart lockers in a pilot rollout in 2019, and the further retail locations across Canada are now being added.

 Smart lockers have been growing in popularity, particularly as a means to securely store online grocery orders in a temperature-controlled environment for in-store pickup.
 Lowe’s Foods and Ahold Delhaize USA banner Stop & Shop both implemented in-store pickup lockers during 2021.